How to create a good password 2023

 You may also consider a pass-phrase, which is based on a sentence or statement.
 I have advised many people to use this technique over the years with great effect.
 For example: FortuneFavoursTheBrave , HeWhoDaresWins or OutOfThePark.

-It is important you understand how to create a good password
+A man with glasses close up next to a computer screen representing how it is important you understand how to create a good password

 Unfortunately using a well-known passphrase can now be considered little better than using a dictionary based password as cracking software has a vast database of common phrases that can be used against an encrypted password.
 In some cases passphrases can be compromised quicker than using three random dictionary words described earlier.